Creating a Career Development Plan: Tips and Strategies

 - Specific tasks for self-development

-- The training or courses that you need to take to be completed
+- The training or courses that you need to take to take part in

 Implement Your Plan